Features

 • High visibility categories.

-• Designed for managing massive lists.
+• Designed for clear organization of massive lists.

 • Swipe-friendly browsing.